asgervelling/notes/obsidianvault/Concurrency.md

 ##### Why we use concurrency
 We want to make our programs faster, either measured by [[Latency]] or [[Throughput]].
-We use the ideas of [[Scaling]].
+We use the ideas of [[Scalability]].
 An exam question might be "Is this function scalable?""
 Things have been said about it:
 [[Amdahl's Law]]
 [[Gustafson's Law]]